Azure-Samples/remote-mcp-webapp-dotnet/README.md

 ## Custom Tools

-The project includes a sample tool in the `Tools` directory:
+The project includes several sample tools in the `Tools` directory:
-- `MultiplicationTool.cs` - A simple tool that demonstrates how to implement MCP tools
+- `MultiplicationTool.cs` - Performs multiplication operations
+- `TemperatureConverterTool.cs` - Converts between Celsius and Fahrenheit
+- `WeatherTools.cs` - Retrieves weather forecasts and alerts

 To add new tools:
 1. Create a new class in the `Tools` directory